jensenkd/script.hometheaterX/README.md

 * [Thanks](#thanks)

 ###What is Home Theater Experience?
-Automatically scrobble all TV episodes and movies you are watching to HomeTheaterX.com!
-Keep a comprehensive history of everything you've watched and be part of a global community of TV and movie enthusiasts.
+Automatically sync your Kodi database to the web.
+This will allow you to view your entire library from anywhere in the world.
+It will also allow you to bounce your collection up against other members, IMDB lists, etc..

 Sign up for a free account at [hometheaterX.com](http://hometheaterX.com) and get a ton of features:

+* Track your media collections and compare with friends
+* Track your progress against industry lists such as the IMDb Top 250
+* Create custom lists around any topics you choose

+Coming Soon:
 * Automatically scrobble what you're watching
 * Use watchlists so you don't forget what to watch
-* Track your media collections and compare with friends
-* Create custom lists around any topics you choose
 * Easily track your TV show progress across all seasons and episodes
-* Track your progress against industry lists such as the IMDb Top 250

 ###What can this addon do?
-* Automatically scrobble TV episodes and movies you are watching
 * Sync your TV episode and movie collections to HomeTheaterX (manually or triggered by a library update)
 * Keep watched statuses synced between Kodi and HomeTheaterX

-###What can be scrobbled?
-This plugin will scrobble local media and most remote streaming content.
-Local media should be played in Kodi library mode and you should use [TVDb](http://thetvdb.com/) (for tv shows) and [TMDb](http://themoviedb.org) (for movies) as your scrapers.
-TV shows are identified using their TVDb ID.
-Movies are identified using the IMDb ID.
-This allows Trakt to match the correct show or movie more accurately, regardless of the title.

 Remote streaming content will scrobble assuming the metadata is correctly set in Kodi.
 Add-ons that stream content need to correctly identify TV episodes and movies with as much metadata as possible for HomeTheaterX to know what you're watching.